-A guide in .PDF format has been included on your hard drive that provides instructions for installing and configuring both wired and wireless Ethernet networking on your notebook.
-To access this guide, click Start, All Programs, then click Gateway Utilities.
+A networking guide called Setting Up Your Windows Network has been included on your hard drive.
+This guide provides instructions for installing and configuring both wired and wireless Ethernet networking on your notebook.
+To access this guide, click Start, All Programs, then click Gateway Documentation.

-Turning your wireless Ethernet on or off
+Turning your wireless Ethernet emitter on or off

 Radio frequency wireless communication can interfere with equipment on commercial aircraft.
 Current aviation regulations require wireless devices to be turned off while traveling in an airplane.
-IEEE 802.11a and IEEE 802.11b communication devices are examples of devices that provide wireless communication.
+IEEE 802.11a, IEEE 802.11b, and IEEE 802.11g communication devices are examples of devices that provide wireless communication.

-To turn wireless Ethernet on or off:

-- 1 Click Start, then click Control Panel.
+- To turn the wireless Ethernet emitter on or off in Windows XP: - 1 Click Start, then click Control Panel.
 The Control Panel window opens.
 If your Control Panel is in Category View, click Network and Internet Connections.
 The Network and Internet Connections window opens. - 2 Click/Double-click Network Connections.
 The Network Connections window opens. - 3 Right-click Wireless Network Connection, then click Enable to turn on wireless Ethernet or click Disable to turn off wireless Ethernet.